← All posts

 Governance tokens can extend beyond direct staking into DeFi applications, where their LP positions can serve as stake collateral.
 These positions maintain vesting compatibility, though they require additional implementation complexity compared to standard token vesting mechanisms.

-In this implementation, the VoteCaster contract interfaces directly with OpenZeppelin Governor, consolidating governance-equivalent balances for voting rights calculation.
+In this implementation, the VoteCaster contract interfaces directly with governor contracts (such as Aragon, Tally, or OpenZeppelin), consolidating governance-equivalent balances for voting rights calculation.
 It is worth noting that this approach requires the ability to access historical amounts of all these tokens.
 Symbiotic vaults' built-in state-tracking mechanisms natively support this.

 What is Collateral Abstraction?